Dooders/.github/docs/Agency.md

 It is this ability to acquire, store, and process information that distinguishes life from inanimate matter, with agents continuously processing as long as they exist.

-- **Low Agency:** Simple reactive behaviors with minimal processing.
+- **Low Agency:** Simple reactive behaviors with minimal processing. (bacteria, plants, etc.)
-- **High Agency:** Complex decision-making with significant information processing and foresight.
+- **High Agency:** Complex decision-making with significant information processing and foresight. (mammals, reptiles, etc.)

 ## Model